iShafayet/reflect/README.md

 - **Main Page**: `/` - Input form for creating markdown content
 - **View Page**: `/view#<base64-encoded-markdown>` - Displays rendered markdown

 ## Character Limit

-The application enforces a 400-character limit on markdown input to ensure URLs remain manageable and shareable.
+The application enforces a 1200-character limit on markdown input by default to ensure URLs remain manageable and shareable.
+You can customize this and other settings by copying `env.example` to `.env` and modifying the values.

 ## Contributing